 TGax Editor: insert the following paragraph below (#CID 24546):

+A 6 GHz STA performs a subset of the operations defined for a FILS STA that are described in 26.17.2.3, and might perform all the other operations defined for a FILS STA.(#24546)

 A 6 GHz AP may set dot11ColocatedRNRImplemented to true and shall set dot11ShortSSIDListImplemented to true.
 An AP that is in the same co-located AP set as a 6 GHz AP shall set dot11ColocatedRNRImplemented to true and dot11ShortSSIDListImplemented to true.